Architecture of Kansas City: Modern and post-modern architecture

-In addition to these disasters, TWA asked the city to extensively rebuild the terminals at the newly opened Kansas City International Airport so that it could have central checkpoints.
-The airport renovations had already come in at $100 million over budget, so the city refused.
+TWA asked the city to extensively rebuild the terminals at the newly opened Kansas City International Airport so that it could have central checkpoints.
+The airport renovations were already $100 million over budget, so the city refused.
 As a result, TWA moved its hub to St. Louis.
 In 2006, the city finally announced plans for a $250 million overhaul of the terminals to accommodate the security issues.